 Though the island is pretty flat in places, the land rises to just over 100 metres above sea level near the western shore thus making mountain hiking possible.
 The only real trail begins near the bungalows at Baan Ing Kao.
 Though the hike is not difficult, you can hire a guide to make sure you stay on the right track.

-Exploring the island by bicycle is probably your best option as motorized traffic is at a minimum.
+Exploring the island by bicycle is probably your best option as motorised traffic is at a minimum.
 There are few motorbikes and scooters available for hire at around 300 to 400 Baht per day, but most tourists prefer to walk or go by bicycle.
 Unlike Bangkok or Pattaya, your chance of being run over is practically zero.

 The lack of traffic, flat terrain, a multitude of shady trails through rubber and coconut plantations, fishermen hamlets, deserted beaches, makes bicycling the ideal way to see Ko Maak.
 You can hire a bicycle anywhere from 100 to 200 Baht per day.